Get Started

 Option A — Embed in your ASP.NET Solution (recommended for most teams)

-Choose this when you want maximum control and tight integration with your domain code.
+Choose this when you want full control and tight integration with your domain code.

 - Engine runs as part of your service (or alongside it).